 Was Ada Lovelace the First Computer Programer?
 Who Wrote the First Computer Program?

 British mathematician Ada Lovelace can be considered the mother of computer programing, as she wrote the first complex algorithm meant to be carried out by a machine.
-However, it is a myth that Ada Lovelace wrote “the first computer program” or was “the first computer programmer”, that title belongs to Charles Babbage (who himself built off the work of Pascal, Leibnitz, and Müller, just as Turing would build of all their work later to help create the first digital computers).
+However, it is a myth that Ada Lovelace wrote “the first computer program” or was “the first computer programmer”, that title belongs to “the father of the Computer” Charles Babbage (who himself built off the work of Pascal, Leibnitz, and Müller, just as Turing would build of all their work later to help create the first digital computers).

-Calculating Ada The Countess of Computers │ Full Documentary Films 2016.
-A documentary by the BBC which accounts for Ada’s actual role in computing as well as the research of Doron Swade a computer historian whose focus is Babbage, and who showed that Babbage technically wrote the first computer program.
+Calculating Ada: the Countess of Computing.
+A clip from a documentary by the BBC which accounts for Ada’s actual role in computing as well as the research of Doron Swade a computer historian whose focus is Babbage, and who showed that Babbage technically wrote the first computer program.

 The Actual Story of the First Computer Program